ulex/windows_defender_performance_tool/README.md

 - Listens to `Microsoft-Antimalware-Engine/StreamScanRequestTask/Stop` ETW events
 - Displays scan durations per process in a stacked bar chart
-- Drag and drop files or folders onto the window to trigger an immediate scan of the dropped items
+- Drag and drop snapshots onto the window to analyse the dropped items
 - CSV export when more than one snapshot is dragged to the window

 ## Lightweight CPU-time TUI